0xStation/solidity-exercise/README.md

 While important, testing is not a part of the minimum requirements for respect for time.
 Adding tests, especially for the more complicated mint functions can help differentiate your submission.

-There also is a set of optional challenges for gas optimization:
+There are also two optional challenges for gas optimization:

 - Make your mint functions sub 50k gas
   - still preserve all existing functionality and adhere to the constraints